Characteristic Evolution and Matching: Cauchy-Characteristic Extraction of Waveforms

 CCE offers a means to avoid this error introduced by extraction at a finite worldtube.
 In CCE, the inner worldtube data supplied by the Cauchy evolution is used as boundary data for a characteristic evolution to future null infinity, where the waveform can be unambiguously computed in terms of the Bondi news function.
 By itself, CCE does not use the characteristic evolution to inject outer boundary data for the Cauchy evolution, which can be a source of instability in full CCM.
-A wide number of highly nonlinear tests involving black holes~\cite{high,Zlochower,zlochmode} have shown that CCE is a stable procedure which provides the gravitational waveform up to numerical error which is second order convergent.
-Nevertheless, in astrophysical applications which require high resolution, such as the inspiral of matter into a black hole~\cite{particle}, numerical error has been a troublesome factor in computing the news function.
-The CCE modules were developed in a past period when stability was the dominant issue and second order accuracy was considered sufficient.
+A wide number of highly nonlinear tests involving black holes~\cite{cce,high,Zlochower,zlochmode} have shown that early versions of CCE were a stable procedure which provided the gravitational waveform up to numerical error which is second order convergent when the worldtube data is prescribed in analytic form.
+Nevertheless, in nonlinear applications requiring numerical worldtube data and high resolution, such as the inspiral of matter into a black hole~\cite{particle}, the numerical error was a troublesome factor in computing the waveform.
+The CCE modules were first developed in a past period when stability was the dominant issue and second order accuracy was considered sufficient.
 Only recently have they begun to be updated to include the more accurate techniques now standard in Cauchy codes.
 There are two distinct ways, geometric and numerical, that the accuracy of CCE might be improved.
 In the geometrical category, one option is to compute $\Psi_4$ instead of the news function as the primary description of the waveform.
 In the numerical category, some standard methods for improving accuracy, such as higher order finite difference approximations, are straightforward to implement whereas others, such as adaptive mesh refinement, have only been tackled for 1D characteristic codes~\cite{pretlehn}.